-In this battle of Beaglebone Black vs Raspberry Pi, the winner is you – you have the opportunity to choose the best solution for you.
+In this battle of beaglebone vs raspberry pi, the winner is you – You have the opportunity to choose the best solution for you.
 The Raspberry Pi has better documentation and support, while the Beaglebone Black gives you a lot more freedom for hardware expandability.

 So then, the answer becomes quite clear; if you are looking to build a software project where you don’t need much hardware interaction – you should probably go for the Raspberry Pi just because of its extensive community and documentation.
 Despite its older generation RAM, it is quite capable of handling most tasks.

-If are want to interact with the world with a whole lot of sensors and motors, then you will be benefitted a lot with the extra GPIO pins on Beaglebone Black.
+If are wanting to interact with the world with a whole lot of sensors and motors, then you will be benefitted a lot with the extra GPIO pins on Beaglebone Black.

-Hopefully, our guide for Beaglebone Black vs Raspberry Pi has helped you pick the one that’s right for you – the price difference of $10 might also be a point you would want to consider.
+Hopefully, our guide for beaglebone vs raspberry pi has helped you pick the one that’s right for you – the price difference of $10 might also be a point you would want to consider.
 While $35 does not so much to an American; it could cost somebody’s monthly rent in another part of the world.
 Beaglebone Black’s $45 price tag, might just be a little pricey for a few parts of the world.